 Gaara chuckled and stood up from the rock hard bunk.
 "He makes this seem like more of a prison than a damn asylum, he may as well fill out the paperwork.
 I can't stand this place.."

 Green eyes narrowed in on Kiba, as if he'd took that jab to the heart.
 "Don't pretend like you know what it's like to be confined to your own damn company, I have every right to be as hateful as possible, and you're just a dog for the warden.
 Every guard in this building is the same; just a doormat."

 "Hey, it pays pretty good."
 Kiba watched the redhead make his way over to the rusted, paint peeled bars.
 "It's kinda' sick how you people can watch someone waste away behind these frail rusty bars just because they'e short a few chromosomes, don't you think?"

 "A few chromosomes?
 You're a danger to society itself."

 "Ha, if that helps you sleep at night.
 In here you're legally not apart of society anymore."

 "How would you know, you're locked in this damn basement all the time!"
-Kiba yelled and seemed slightly bothered at his predictions.
-Gaara, on the other hand, had his face placed between the bars with a disgusting smile on his face.
+Kiba yelled and seemed slightly bothered at his prediction.
+Gaara, on the other hand, had his face placed between the bars with a disgusting smile.
+Kiba gritted his teeth, "You're disturbed."

 "You have no idea."